TatianaRyzhova/mesto/README.md

 It is a service which allows users to interact with photos.
 Users can add, remove photos and put likes.
 Also, users has opportunity to edit their information: profile picture, name and description.

 :link: The project is implemented using Vanilla JS.
-The React version of the service can be found [here](https://github.com/TatianaRyzhova/react-mesto-auth)
+React version of the service can be found [here](https://github.com/TatianaRyzhova/react-mesto-auth)

 ## Tech stack: